-- 1 high wing, twin engine
+- 1. high wing, twin engine;

-- 2 low wing, twin engine
+- 2. high wing, single engine;

-- 3 high wing, single engine
+- 3. low wing, twin engine.

 Any aircraft selected should have as a minimum of two 720 channel VHF-AM radios and one VHF-FM with stand alone guard; the pilot will be carded to perform the air tactical mission.